hellohaptik/docs_haptik/docs/bot-analytics/core-concepts.md

 End nodes are marked as per how a task is defined in the bot flow.
 For example an user might first try to find available flights, then book one of those flights and finally do a web checkin for the booked flight.
 To achieve each of these goals the user completes a chat.
 The collection of these tasks together is called a Conversation.

 ## Session
-A session is defined as a series of interactions between the IVA and the end-user and is calculated after 8 minutes of inactivity (No interaction between IVA and user).
+A session is defined as a series of interactions between the bot and the end-user.
+And is calculated after 8 minutes of inactivity (That is no interaction between bot and user).
 You can read more about Sessions in the next section.

 > Note: One Session will have multiple conversations.